-The five laws that matter
+1 The five laws that matter

 Indian employee-monitoring legality is governed by overlapping statutes and one Supreme Court ruling.
 In rough order of importance for a typical employer:

-- IT (Reasonable Security Practices and Procedures and Sensitive Personal Data) Rules 2011 — defines consent, notice, and data-handling obligations
+| 2 | IT (Reasonable Security Practices) Rules 2011 | Defines consent, notice, and data-handling obligations |

-IT Act 2000 — the foundation
+2 IT Act 2000 — the foundation

 The IT Act is the headline statute.
 The relevant sections for employee monitoring are:

-- Section 43A — body corporate liability for failing to maintain reasonable security practices when handling sensitive personal data of employees
+- Section 43A — body-corporate liability for failing to maintain reasonable security practices when handling sensitive personal data of employees

 - Section 69 — government's interception powers (not employer-relevant directly, but defines the legal vocabulary)